plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

     → lookup ks j ≡ lookup ls i  →  lookup Ss j <: lookup Ts i)
 ```

+Our next goal is to prove that subtyping is reflexive and transitive.
+However, we first need to establish several lemmas about `lookup`
+and `distinct`.

 ## Properties of `lookup`

 If `y` is an element of vector `xs`, then `y` is at some index `i` of